 Unfortunately, when people do seek help they are often treated over and over again for a suspected vaginal infection.
 However, vulvar symptoms such as burning, itch or soreness may be due to a skin condition, NOT an infection.
 In this case, these treatments may in fact make the symptoms worse over time.
 If you have chronic vulvar symptoms it is important to get an accurate diagnosis.
 Do not give up.
 You are not alone.

 The second step towards better vulvar health is to see a health care provider with experience in vulvovaginal disorders.

 Third Step – Holistic Health

-The stress generated by these conditions can, in fact, intensify any discomfort or pain the woman experiences.
-This is because the increased stress increases the number of excitatory signals from the brain to the spinal cord.
 It has been shown that psychological techniques focused on stress reduction, anxiety control and relaxation have a positive benefit on vulvar pain.